Getting your nails done at a nail salon and get the result you like some time is a hit-or-miss outcome, especially if you are a new customer.

 Any nail tech who went to school to be a manicurist will learn at the beginning of the course about client consultation.
 Many will take it to heart and apply this helpful step to know what to do for the customer and also let the customer know what to expect what she will get.

 However, not all nail technician does this step well.
 Therefore, if you want to get what you want, you need to tell your nail technician what you want in advance to eliminate any misunderstanding or wrong assumption along the way.
+You should know Some simple ways to make your gel manicure look better at home.

 How to tell a nail technician what you want